ayedo/jooq-modelator/README.md

 To configure the plugin you need to add two things:

-    - A 'jooqModelator' extension
+- A 'jooqModelator' plugin configuration extension
 - A 'jooqModelatorRuntime' configuration in the dependencies for your database driver

-Some properties have sensible defaults, and you probably do not need to change them.
+### Plugin Configuration

 Add the following to your build script:

     jooqModelator {